tkrasuski/pyXcharts/README.md

 ### My first chart

-Ok, looks like we’re ready.
-Let’s create our first chart.
+Ok, looks like weï¿½re ready.
+Letï¿½s create our first chart.
 With your favorit editor create script including code below.

     import pyxchart as px